 Tell stories and express what the person meant to you.

-Try to wait at least one year before making major decisions.
+Try to wait at least 1 year before making big decisions.

 Make new friends and spend time with old ones.